Chestnut Financial Services

 Unfortunately, people often associate incapacity with a slow degenerative condition, such as dementia, which may allow plenty of time to arrange any legal documents before capacity is fully lost.
-However, whilst dementia is a common cause of incapacity, there are many other ways capacity can be lost without warning, such as a stroke, heart attack or trauma injury.
+However, whilst dementia is a common cause of incapacity, there are many other ways capacity can be lost without warning, for example, a stroke, heart attack or traumatic injury.

-- Not being able to give instructions to utility companies where you are the account holder
+- Give instructions to utility companies where you are the account holder.

 This can often cause undue financial hardship and distress at a time when they're trying to cope with a life-changing event.